 Site Activation Checklist Creation

 A trial-specific Site Activation Checklist is created to outline the essential documents that need to be collected and the activities that must be completed before the site can be activated.
 This checklist is developed based on relevant guidance documents, regulations, and SOPs, and is customized to fit the requirements of the study.
-The Site Activation Checklist will include a list of:
+The Site Activation Checklist will generally include a list of:

 The essential documents that need to be obtained from the participating site and filed in the TMF prior to site activation, when applicable